leduchung/leduchung.github.io/_pages/home.md

 ### DevOps and IT Operations (from 12/2016 until now)

- > At [TTTech Computertechnik AG](https://www.tttech.com/), I have my day full of automation, integration, testing and supports.
-I am improving the development process of thousands developers.
+ > At [TTTech Computertechnik AG](https://www.tttech.com/), I have my days full of automation, integration, testing and supports.
+I am improving the development processes of thousands developers.

 ### Cloud, network and IoT (3/2013 to 10/2016)